paula-forteza/active-citizen/README.md

 *29.2.2016*

 This is the first public developer release of Active Citizen.
-It is an open source library, API and UI for activity streams and notification utilizing machine learning to recommend content to users.
+It is an open source library, API and UI for activity streams and notifications using machine learning to recommend content to users.

 ## Technology Stack
 Active Citizen is by most parts a Javascript library using Nodejs, Express, Passport, Sequelize (Postgres), Redis,